VGLoic/aws-exploration/README.md

 I will try to re-modify my HTML just to see what happens.
 Not working again.

 I will try to delete the html file before creating it.

+Okay actually it was working all along but I was only updating the `head` part of the HTML...
+But at least it works fine!

+I will delete this service and I'll try to update this for our codebase now!

 ## Development